becklabs/chatgpt3/README.md

 # chatGPT-3

-A chatGPT clone for technical questions powered by GPT-3 prompt engineering and written almost entirely by chatGPT.
+A chatGPT clone for technical questions powered by GPT-3 prompt engineering and written in React almost entirely by chatGPT.

 ## Example Interactions